CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk9.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1551631027/Volume%207/taxi-trips-ny.png)

 Another nice looking heatmap.
-You can almost see the segregation in NY as well as you have seen in the runners map.
-It‘s not as obvious as the other but still visible.
+You can almost see the segregation in NY as well as you have seen in the runner's map.
+It‘s not as apparent as the other but still visible.
 It is an old article that last week popped up again.
-The article includes more infos on how the data was selected and aggregated.
+The article includes more info on how the data was selected and aggregated.

 ### [Flood risk and more](https://www.buzzfeednews.com/article/peteraldhous/hurricane-michael-latest-path-rainfall)

 ![](https://res.cloudinary.com/civicvision/image/upload/v1551630445/Volume%207/flood-risk-us.png)

-This is another older article but the maps do update regularly.
+This is another older article, but the maps do update regularly.
 They were built by BuzzFeed for Hurricane Michael in 2018.
-The direct data source is not cited but the data comes from [National Centers for Environmental Prediction and NESDIS Center for Satellite Applications and Research](https://www.ncep.noaa.gov).
-They look nice and give a good overview, but if you view only the map the data source is missing and even the article does not contain too much information.
+The direct data source is not cited but the data comes from the [National Centers for Environmental Prediction and NESDIS Center for Satellite Applications and Research](https://www.ncep.noaa.gov).
+They look nice and give a good overview, but if you view only the map the data source is missing, and even the article does not contain too much information.

 **Takeaway:**
 **Always include the data source in your map as well, not only in the corresponding article.
 You might share the map later without the article.**

 [Full Map](https://data.buzzfeed.com/projects/hurricane-files/us-flood.html)